xmorera/xmorera.github.io/_posts/2024/2024-11-20-lm03-evaluation-checklist.md

 ![Impact of training programs](/_posts/2024/images/lead_magnet/Slide5.JPG)

 Now, go ahead and answer the questions, which I also include below.
-If you answered “yes” to one or more of these questions, your organization may benefit significantly from a targeted video training strategy.

 - Are your company's sales not growing?
 - Are your customers not renewing contracts?